Nikolay-Goryan/SearchingSystem/README.md

 ## SearchingSystem

 This project implements a simple searching system.
-The programm gets the documents (each document is of line in input file) and the list of of requests (words and phrases that have to be found in given documents).
-The programm returns the list of maximum 5 documents for each request, in which the the words from request were found.
+The programm gets the documents (each document is one line in input file) and the list of requests (words and phrases that have to be found in given documents).
+The programm returns the list of maximum 5 documents for each request, in which the words from request were found.

 ### Example